 Each day they are on a street corner with the big pots of 5 different tamales.
 They sell hundreds of tamales from the early afternoon until about 1:00am.

 The sweet corn tamales are excellent.
 We highly recommend them.
 They also have a sweat tamale with strawberries (pictured below).
-The sweet corn tamales are 15 pesos and the others are 14 pesos each.
+The tamales are between 20 and 30 pesos each.
 They also have salsa for your tamales.
 It is excellent salsa with just a kick of spice, so if you are getting it to go and they don’t give you some, ask for it.
 It is a red salsa.